johno/gatsby-theme-example-component-extending/readme.md

 the Tomato box via component shadowing.

 The site installs and uses gatsby-theme-rebeccapurple.
+It extends the the Tomato box yet again by shadowing the component (`src/gatsby-theme-tomato/box.js`).
-It extends the RebeccaPurple box by importing it and wrapping it with its own papayawhip box (also via component shadowing).
+It extends the RebeccaPurple box by importing it and wrapping it with its own papayawhip box.

 ## Why?